Consensys/quorum/docs/Permissioning/Usage.md

 Once the revoke is approved, all accounts in the organization and sub organization will be able to transact as per role level access.

 ### Assigning admin privileges at organization and network level
-There might be a scenario where in one of the accounts at the organization level needs to have network admin level permissions and be able to perform network admin activities.
+There may be a scenario where one of the accounts at the organization level needs to have network admin level permissions and be able to perform network admin activities.
 Similarly there can be a need to change the admin account at organization level.
-Both these activities can be performed by existing network admin accounts only and will require majority approval from the network admin accounts.
+Both these activities can be performed by existing network admin accounts only, and will require majority approval from the network admin accounts.
 The API usage details are as below.
-To assign network admin or org admin role to an account invoke [assignAdminRole](../Permissioning%20apis#quorumpermissionassignadminrole)
+To assign network admin or org admin role to an account invoke [assignAdminRole](../Permissioning%20apis#quorumpermissionassignadminrole).
 ```javascript
 > quorumPermission.assignAdminRole("ORG1", "0x0638e1574728b6d862dd5d3a3e0942c3be47d996", "ADMIN", {from: "0xed9d02e382b34818e88b88a309c7fe71e65f419d"})
 {